churc/MajorStudio1/index.md

 #### **Quantitative Project Part 1:** [Gender at The Met](https://churc.github.io/MajorStudio1/MetProjects/gender)
 ### What percent of The Metropolitan Museum of Art Modern & Contemporary Art Collection's 14,350 works are by women?

-### As part of MSDV Major Studio 1 at Parsons, we were undertook quantitative and qualitative projects using The Metropolitan Museum of Art's Digital Collection's [open access data](https://github.com/metmuseum/openaccess).
+### As part of MSDV Major Studio 1 at Parsons, we undertook quantitative and qualitative projects using The Metropolitan Museum of Art's Digital Collection's [open access data](https://github.com/metmuseum/openaccess).
 The collection spans over 5,000 years and includes roughly one and a half million objects from an array of cultures; over 460,000 of these artworks are in the online database.

 ### I did two - related - quantitative projects: Gender at The Met, and Gender & medium.
 They both focus on The Modern & Contemporary Art Collection, one of The Met's seventeen collection departments.
 Gender is not formally tracked across The Met's holdings, and this project aims to: 1) establish the percentage of artworks made by women; 2) identify the artworks by medium; 3) identify who the top collected artists are by gender in the Collection; and 4) examine correlations between particular mediums and gender.